rendering of a warm entrance space.

 Graduate program: Master of Interior Design

 The First-Professional Program is for students interested in interior design practice, who have an undergraduate degree such as a Bachelor of Environmental Design.
-This program emphasizes the creation of human-centered and context-based design solutions that respond to the needs of contemporary life.
+This program emphasizes the creation of human-centred and context-based design solutions that respond to the needs of contemporary life.
 The core curriculum focuses on professionalism and an understanding of contemporary practice.
 The program requires a minimum of two full years of study to complete.

 The Post-Professional Program is for students who already hold a professional degree in interior design (such as a Bachelor of Interior Design) and would like to increase their education and credentials.
 The program has a research orientation and advances knowledge in specific areas of the discipline.
 The program requires a minimum of one and a half years of full-time study to complete.